Public image of Donald Trump: Relationship with the press

 Throughout his career, Trump has sought media attention, with a "love-hate" relationship with the press.
 Trump began promoting himself in the press in the 1970s.
 Fox News anchor Bret Baier and former House speaker Paul Ryan have characterized Trump as a "troll" who makes controversial statements to see people's "heads explode".
-According to conservative media watchdog, Media Research Center, 92% of media coverage of the Trump administration portrays him negatively, which has made Trump accuse the mainstream media of bias.
+According to a 2018 study by the conservative media watchdog Media Research Center, 92% of media coverage of the Trump administration portrays him negatively, which has made Trump accuse the mainstream media of bias.

 In the 2016 campaign, Trump benefited from a record amount of free media coverage, elevating his standing in the Republican primaries.
 New York Times writer Amy Chozick wrote in 2018 that Trump's media dominance, which enthralls the public and creates "can't miss" reality television-type coverage, was politically beneficial for him.
 According to Columbia Journalism Review, "Because Trump entered the presidential stage from the world of business hucksterism and reality TV, he was seen, from the outset, as a less serious contender.
 In fact, he was treated as a joke."
 Salena Zito wrote for The Atlantic that "the press takes [Trump] literally, but not seriously; his supporters take him seriously, but not literally."

 Throughout his 2016 presidential campaign and his presidency, Trump has accused the press of bias, calling it the "fake news media" and "the enemy of the people".
 After winning the election, journalist Lesley Stahl recounted Trump's allegedly saying he intentionally demeaned and discredited the media "so when you write negative stories about me no one will believe you."

 Trump has privately and publicly mused about revoking the press credentials of journalists he views as critical.
 His administration moved to revoke the press passes of two White House reporters, which were restored by the courts.
 In 2019, a member of the foreign press reported many of the same concerns as those of media in the U.S., expressing concern that a normalization process by reporters and media results in an inaccurate characterization of Trump.
 The Trump White House held about a hundred formal press briefings in 2017, declining by half during 2018 and to two in 2019.

 Trump has employed the legal system as an intimidation tactic against the press.
 In early 2020, the Trump campaign sued The New York Times, The Washington Post, and CNN for alleged defamation.
 These lawsuits lacked merit and were not likely to succeed, however.